divemarkus/ubuntu22/openwebui.md

 ## Open Web UI
-- Open Web UI is a self-hosted AI interface that empowers you to interact with local AI models or external APIs.
--- It provides a user-friendly dashboard to manage and deploy AI models locally using tools like [Ollama](https://ollama.ai/), -- enabling self-hosted model serving without relying on the cloud.
-Additionally, -- Open Web UI supports integration with hosted models through APIs (e.g., OpenAI) by utilizing API keys for seamless external access.
+- Open Web UI is a self-hosted AI interface that empowers you to interact with local AI models or external APIs. it provides a user-friendly dashboard to manage and deploy AI models locally using tools like [Ollama](https://ollama.ai/), enabling self-hosted model serving without relying on the cloud.
+Additionally, Open Web UI supports integration with hosted models through APIs (e.g., OpenAI) by utilizing API keys for seamless external access.

 ---